OthmanSefraoui/Distributed_Algorithms/README.md

 ### Authors

 * Henrik Milan: <henrik.milan@epfl.ch>
-* Othman Sefraoui: <othman.sefraoui@epfl.ch>
+* Othman Sefraoui: <othman.sefraoui@grenoble-inp.org>/<othman.sefraoui@epfl.ch>
 * Furkan Karakas: <furkan.karakas@epfl.ch>

 ### Content of the Project

-The goal of this practical project is to implement certain building blocks necessary for a decentralized system.
+The goal of this practical project is to implement certain building blocks necessary for a decentralized system using UDP sockets in JAVA.
 To this end, some underlying abstractions will be used:

 1. Perfect Links,
 2. Uniform Reliable Broadcast,